madprops/gifmaker/README.md

 > filter = Type: str | Default: "none"

-A color filter applied to each frame.
+A color filter that is applied to each frame.

 Either: `hue1`, `hue2` .. up to `hue8`, `anyhue`, `anyhue2`